 Our expectations regarding period variations in the role of education are similar to those of WLT, especially since it turns out that, contrary to their conjecture, the importance of education was much stronger for professional than for cadre positions in Eastern Europe as well as in China.
 Although, as we see from Table 2, the proportions of the population both with at least secondary education and with tertiary education were substantially higher in Eastern Europe than in China, there were important cross-national differences in the pace of educational expansion.
-For four of the six nations studied here, the percentage with at least some tertiary education is best described, following Sorokin, as "trendless fluctuation" for cohorts born during or after World War II.
+For four of the six nations studied here, the percentage with at least some tertiary education is best described, following Sorokin, as "trendless fluctuation" for cohorts born during or after WWII.
 For the Czech Lands there was some expansion for the last two cohorts.
-Only Bulgaria displays a monotonic increase in the percentage with tertiary schooling, from 13% of the oldest cohort to 28% of the youngest.
-(The same is true of upper secondary schooling; only Bulgaria shows a monotonic increase, and it is dramaticfrom 28% of the oldest cohort to 82% of the youngest cohort.)
+Only Bulgaria displays a monotonic increase in the percentage with tertiary schooling, from 13 per cent of the oldest cohort to 28 per cent of the youngest.
+(The same is true of upper secondary schooling; only Bulgaria shows a monotonic increase, and it is dramatic-from 28 per cent of the oldest cohort to 82 per cent of the youngest cohort).
 Given these trends (and fluctuations), we might expect the importance of tertiary education for elite positions to increase, and the importance of secondary education to decline, in Bulgaria; but we have no similar expectations for the other five nations.